StoneOrbits/VortexEngine/docs/menus.md

 The Editor Connection menu is used to connect your Vortex Device to the Vortex Editor.
 This allows you to program your device using the editor's user-friendly interface.
 Please note that this menu is not available on the Duo.

-## <span class="green"></span> [Change Colorset](color_select_menu.html)
+## <span class="green"></span> [Color Select](color_select_menu.html)

-The Change Colorset menu allows you to change the colorset of the current mode.
+The Color Select menu allows you to change the colorset of the current mode.
 This is a quick and easy way to customize the appearance of your modes.

-## <span class="blue"></span> [Change Pattern](pattern_select_menu.html)
+## <span class="blue"></span> [Pattern Select](pattern_select_menu.html)

-The Change Pattern menu allows you to change the pattern of the current mode.
+The Pattern Select menu allows you to change the pattern of the current mode.
 This allows you to customize the blinking speed or style of your modes.

 ## <span class="yellow"></span> [Global Brightness](global_brightness_menu.html)